 Team Rubicon is a military veteran-led non-profit with 15,000 volunteer members that engages in high-impact, short-term disaster response by establishing initial response infrastructure until long-term recovery specialists arrive.visit the Team Rubicon website

-On February 7, 2017, at least 6 tornadoes touched down in New Orleans, Louisiana, leaving in their wake EF-3 damage in an area that had never completed recovered from Hurricane Katrina nearly 12 years before.
+On February 7, 2017, at least 6 tornadoes touched down in New Orleans, Louisiana, leaving in their wake EF-3 damage in an area that had never completely recovered from Hurricane Katrina - nearly 12 years before.
 The outbreak caused widespread power outages, destroyed hundreds of homes, and caused damage to thousands more.

 On August 12, 2016, a powerful, slow moving storm hit Louisiana and parts of the Gulf Coast, causing devastating flooding.
 Some areas saw more than 30 inches of rain, and entire communities - some of which had never seen a flood before - were inundated.
 The flooding killed 13 people and left over 144,000 people in need of individual assistance.
 FEMA has approved over $640,000,000 in aid to regis…Visit the Louisiana Flooding page

 On June 23-25, the state of West Virginia experienced massive flooding due to torrential rains, in the worst flooding event the state has seen in 30 years.
 On June 26, the President signed a federal disaster declaration, escalating the locally-declared state of emergency in 44 counties of WV.
 The flooding claimed the lives of more than 25 people.
 Thousands of homes were severely damaged or de…Visit the Flooding Recovery page